CodeIgniter-Chinese/codeigniter4-user-guide/source/incoming/message.rst

 			];
 			$language = $message->negotiateLanguage($supported);

-		More information about the language tags are available in `RFC 1766 <https://www.ietf.org/rfc/rfc1766.txt>`_.
+		More information about the language tags is available in `RFC 1766 <https://www.ietf.org/rfc/rfc1766.txt>`_.